 Before taking your prescribed medication read all the instructions that was provided by your pharmacist.
 Take Entocort orally once in the morning with a tall glass of water.
 This medication can be taken with or without food.
 Make sure you take Entocort at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.

 This medication should be taken on a regular basis to have optimal results.
 Do not change or increase your dose.
 You should continue taking this medication even if you feel well.
 You should not break apart of crush this medication as it can effect how the medication is absorbed in your body.

 Entocort (Budesonide) may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before taking Entocort.
 Speak with your doctor about any known medical conditions relating to eye disease, high blood pressure, liver disease, thyroid problems, diabetes, stomach problems, bleeding problems, and mental/mood conditions.
 Tell your doctor about any current medications or supplementation to avoid interactions with Entocort.

 Grapefruit and grapefruit juice can interfere with how this medication is absorbed in your body.
 Avoid drinking or having grapefruit to ensure an effective treatment with Entocort.

-Endocort's active medical ingredient is Budesonide and can interfere with vaccines and immunizations.
+The Budesonide dosage in Entocortand can interfere with vaccines and immunizations.
 You should avoid scheduling any immunization/vaccinations while taking Entocort.
 Additionally you should avoid people who have been recently had a vaccination.